dominiclizarraga/dominiclizarraga.github.io/_posts/2023-06-14-how_i_learned_rspec.md

 Learn by doing is the best way to learn rspec DSL, development stack, learn what to test and why it's important to test and avoid technical debt.

 So give it a try, it wont be difficult after all.

+Lately, I have completed a few books on testing, inclding [Professional Rails Testing by Jason Swett](/2025/02/05/professional-rails-testing.html), [Hands-On Test Driven Development by Greg Donald](/2025/03/16-hands-on-tdd-rails.html), [Effective Testing with RSpec by Myron Marston and Ian Dees](/2025/04/11-effective-testing-with-rspec.html) and even attended a [testing workshop by Lucian Ghinda](https://goodenoughtesting.com/).